Squalidus maii

 Squalidus maii is a species of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
-This species is found in Viet Nam.
+This species is found in Vietnam.

 The fish was discovered in 1997 and named in honor of Mai Dinh Yen (b.
 1933), Professor of Hanoi Science University and freshwater fish taxonomist.

 Habitat

 The original fish were found in a small river stream, about 25 m wide and 50-100 cm deep.
 The stream had a soft mud bottom.